Shuyib/teaching_data_collection/Webscrape/README.md

 # Web Scraping Wikipedia getting data from a particular website to do further analysis.
-This project is getting data from Wikipedia using Python.
+This project is about getting data from Wikipedia using Python.
 Particularly, information market capitalization for top companies in the world.
 Why Wikipedia?
 Wikipedia is a great source of information and it is free.
 Besides, knowing the market capitalization of companies is important for investors to adjust their portfolios.